 WiFi networks are among the most challenging to monitor.
 These tools perform a wireless site survey to monitor RF levels by location, check WiFi signal strength, perform connectivity analytics (e.g. RADIUS, DHCP, ARP and DNS), perform security analytics including identification of unauthorized access points, and monitor security settings (e.g. open, WEP, WPA, WPA2).
 A visualization of the network enables NetOps to monitor, manage, and troubleshoot wireless networks across locations, SSIDs, VLANs and devices.

 LiveAction provides end-to-end performance and network visibility

 Network performance blind spots caused by a hodge-podge of legacy network monitoring tools can be overcome by the use of modern network performance monitoring and management solutions similar to LiveAction, the industry’s leader for enterprise companies.

-NetOps sees consolidation of network monitoring tools as their highest priority, along with upgrading network performance management solutions and automating or upgrading network configuration change management.
+NetOps sees the consolidation of network monitoring tools as their highest priority, along with upgrading network performance management solutions and automating or upgrading network configuration change management.
 LiveAction is the advanced network performance monitoring and management solution that handles all these priorities.

 LiveAction enables network transformation

 Leveraging LiveAction’s advanced network performance monitoring and management platform makes network transformation projects easier and faster to plan, deploy and operationalize.
 Whether it’s SD-WAN, advanced switches, multi-cloud, wireless or remote site optimization,

 LiveAction Optimizes Network Performance across Your Entire Network